 Some of these risk factors include:

 Genetics: Some people may be genetically predisposed to the development of lymphoma.
 Such people may inherit faulty genes or mutations from either of their parents.

-Cancer-causing agents: Chemicals such as pesticides, solvents and herbicides contain specific substances that may aid in development of cancer, especially lymphoma.
-An exposure to such carcinogens can lead to formation of free radicals, which, in turn, hamper the functioning of cells and promote cancerous growth.
+Cancer-causing agents: Chemicals such as pesticides, solvents and herbicides contain specific substances that may aid in the development of cancer, especially lymphoma.
+An exposure to such carcinogens can lead to the formation of free radicals, which, in turn, hamper the functioning of cells and promote cancerous growth.

-Other factors: People from certain age groups are more likely to experience cancer-causing mutations that lead to development of specific types of lymphoma.
-In addition, presence of certain bacteria and viruses, including Helicobacter pylori, HIV, Epstein-Barr virus and hepatitis B or C are also associated with higher rates of lymphoma.
+Other factors: People from certain age groups are more likely to experience cancer-causing mutations that lead to the development of specific types of lymphoma.
+In addition, the presence of certain bacteria and viruses, including Helicobacter pylori, HIV, Epstein-Barr virus and hepatitis B or C are also associated with higher rates of lymphoma.